agentdanger/ad-forecasting-gcp/README.md

-# ad-forecasting-gcp
+# ad-forecasting-aws
-The repo will contain source code for a Google Cloud Platform application that will predict revenue performance based on planned advertising budgets.
+The repo will contain source code for a Amazon Web Services application that will predict revenue performance based on planned advertising budgets.